-Our Data Protection Officer provides assistance and further guidance on data breaches.
-The Head Teacher and Data Lead is responsible for taking the lead on the steps in this procedure once a breach, or suspected breach, has been reported internally, including reporting to the Data Protection Officer.
+Our Data Protection Officer provides assistance and further guidance on data breaches and incidents.
+The Data Manager is responsible for taking the lead on the steps in this procedure once a breach, or suspected breach, has been reported internally, including reporting to the Data Protection Officer.

-Any staff member becoming aware of a breach is responsible for immediately reporting it internally, to ensure it can be handled appropriately.
+Any staff member becoming aware of a breach or incident is responsible for immediately reporting it internally, to ensure it can be handled appropriately.